E.I. (song)

 "E.I." is a song by American rapper Nelly.
-Released as the second single on October 17, 2000, from his debut album Country Grammar, it peaked at number 11 on the UK Singles Chart and 16 on the U.S. Billboard Hot 100.
+Released as the second single on October 17, 2000, from his debut album Country Grammar, it peaked at number 11 on the UK Singles Chart and 16 on the US Billboard Hot 100.
 A remix of the song, called "Tip Drill", was released in 2003 along with lyrics and a music video that drew controversy for its misogynistic themes.

 Remixes

 "Tip Drill", or "E.I.
 (Remix)" is the name of a 2003 remix of the song.
 It appeared as the fourth track on his 2003 remix album Da Derrty Versions: The Reinvention.
 An alternate version featuring vocals from Nelly's group, the St. Lunatics, which is listed as the "Tip Drill Remix", appears as the final track on Da Derrty Versions: The Reinvention.
 Both versions were produced by David Banner.
+In one interpretation of the song's meaning by Mark Anthony Neal, the phrase tip drill is a "ghetto colloquialism for the proverbial ugly girl with a nice body."

 The song's music video (directed by Solomite), made for the version featuring the St. Lunatics, became controversial for overtly depicting women as sexual objects, so it aired on BET: Uncut as opposed to 106 & Park.
 Because of how overtly sexual it was, it ended up being one of the many reasons BET: Uncut was cancelled in 2006.
 It was meant to be a single but was withdrawn due to its potentially offensive content.
-Despite this, Nelly's solo version of the song received moderate airplay on urban contemporary radio stations in the United States and peaked at number 65 on the US Hot R&B/Hip-Hop Songs chart in early 2004.
+Despite this, Nelly's solo version of the song received moderate airplay on urban contemporary radio stations in the United States and peaked at number 65 on the US Hot R&B/Hip-Hop Singles & Tracks chart in early 2004.

-Features cameo appearances by Jermaine Dupri and David Banner.

-In one interpretation of the song's meaning by Mark Anthony Neal, the phrase tip drill is a "ghetto colloquialism for the proverbial ugly girl with a nice body."